brodokk/BPDownloadsGUI/README.md

 # downloadui respositories version
 This is the repository is a fork of Bob Pony's downloader UI.
 Its add the ability to have differents repository, local, distant or proxy.
 There is only one local repository for now.

+## Installation

+For the webUI you will just need to have a webserver like Apache or Nginx its just a javacript website.
+There is not much configuration available for now.
+But you can still modify the style of the webpage.

+### Files formats

-The format of the `repositories.json` file for managing the repositories is in the following json format:
+The file `repositories.json` is a json file contains the list of the repositories available:

 ```
 {